-It’s our goal to work with the greater healthcare community to prevent and protect against the dangers of flu for us all.
-Only nurses or supervised nursing students vaccinate students.
-All participating students receive a Parent Notification Form and all vaccinations, with permission, are recorded in California Immunization Registry (CAIR).
+It’s our goal to work with the greater healthcare community to prevent and protect against the dangers of influenza for us all.

-- They recommend all children age 6 months and up receive the vaccine.
+- They recommend all children age 6 months and up receive the influenza vaccine.

 - Those under age 9 may require 2 doses if it’s their first time, however, kids age 9 and up only need one dose.